Ladakh: Geography

 Ladakh is the highest plateau in India with most of it being over 3000 m.
 It extends from the Himalayan to the Kunlun Ranges and includes the upper Indus River valley.

-Historically, the region included the Baltistan (Baltiyul) valleys (now mostly in Pakistani administered part of Kashmir), the entire upper Indus Valley, the remote Zanskar, Lahaul and Spiti to the south, much of Ngari including the Rudok region and Guge in the east, Aksai Chin in the northeast, and the Nubra Valley to the north over Khardong La in the Ladakh Range.
-Contemporary Ladakh borders Tibet to the east, the Lahaul and Spiti regions to the south, the Vale of Kashmir, Jammu and Baltiyul regions to the west, and the southwest corner of Xinjiang across the Karakoram Pass in the far north.
-The historic but imprecise divide between Ladakh and the Tibetan Plateau commences in the north in the intricate maze of ridges east of Rudok including Aling Kangri and Mavang Kangri, and continues southeastward toward northwestern Nepal.
-Before partition, Baltistan, now under Pakistani control, was a district in Ladakh.
-Skardu was the winter capital of Ladakh while Leh was the summer capital.
+Historically, the region included the Baltistan (Baltiyul) valleys (now mostly in Pakistani-administered Kashmir), the entire upper Indus Valley, the remote Zanskar, Lahaul and Spiti districts to the south, much of Ngari (including the Rudok region and Guge in the east), Aksai Chin in the northeast, and the Nubra Valley to the north, over Khardong La in the Ladakh Range.
+Contemporary Ladakh borders Tibet to the east, the Lahaul and Spiti regions to the south, the Vale of Kashmir, Jammu and Baltiyul regions to the west, and the southwest corner of Xinjiang, China across the Karakoram Pass in the far north.
+The historically vague divide between Ladakh and the Tibetan Plateau commences to the north in an intricate maze of ridges to the east of Rudok, including Aling Kangri and Mavang Kangri, continuing southeastward toward northwestern Nepal.
+Before partition, Baltistan, now part of Pakistan, had been a district of Ladakh; Skardu was the winter capital of Ladakh, with Leh being the summer capital.

 The mountain ranges in this region were formed over 45 million years by the folding of the Indian Plate into the more stationary Eurasian Plate.
 The drift continues, causing frequent earthquakes in the Himalayan region.
 The peaks in the Ladakh Range are at a medium altitude close to the Zoji-la (5000–5500 m) and increase toward southeast, culminating in the twin summits of Nun-Kun (7000 m).

-The Suru and Zanskar valleys form a great trough enclosed by the Himalayas and the Zanskar Range.
+The Suru and Zanskar Valleys form a great trough, enclosed by the Himalayas and the Zanskar Range.
 Rangdum is the highest inhabited region in the Suru valley, after which the valley rises to 4400 m at Pensi-la, the gateway to Zanskar.
-Kargil, the only town in the Suru valley, is the second most important town in Ladakh.
-It was an important staging post on the routes of the trade caravans before 1947, being more or less equidistant, at about 230 kilometres from Srinagar, Leh, Skardu and Padum.
-The Zangskar valley lies in the troughs of the Stod and the Lungnak rivers.
+Kargil, the only town in the Suru Valley, is the second-most important town in Ladakh.
+It was an important staging post on the routes of trade caravans prior to 1947, being more-or-less equidistant (at about 230 kilometres) from Srinagar, Leh, Skardu and Padum.
+The Zanskar Valley lies in the troughs of the rivers Stod and Lungnak.
 The region experiences heavy snowfall; the Pensi-la is open only between June and mid-October.
 Dras and the Mushkoh Valley form the western extremity of Ladakh.

 The Indus River is the backbone of Ladakh.
 Most major historical and current towns – Shey, Leh, Basgo and Tingmosgang (but not Kargil), are close to the Indus River.
 After the Indo-Pakistani War of 1947, the stretch of the Indus flowing through Ladakh became the only part of this river, which is greatly venerated in the Hindu religion and culture, that still flows through India.